-The Allahabad High Court recently noted that when a wife refuses to live with her husband and compels him to reside in a separate room, she denies him his conjugal rights, which amounts to cruelty.
+The Allahabad High Court recently noted that when a wife refuses to live with her husband and compels him live in separate room, she denies him his conjugal rights, which amounts to cruelty.

 The Division Bench of Justice Ranjan Roy and Justice Subhash Vidyarthi made this observation while granting a divorce to a man who claimed that his wife had compelled him to live in a separate room and threatened him with suicide and criminal charges if he entered her room.